 - Low voltage at the magnet.

-- Magnet and electrical connections not soldered.
+- Magnet and electrical connections are not soldered.

-- Magnets cabled across the axle.
+- Magnets cabling is installed across the axle.

-During my apprenticeship, I wound thousands of miles of insulated copper wire onto bobbins similar to those within an electric magnet.
+During my apprenticeship, I wound thousands of miles of insulated copper wire onto bobbins, similar to those within an electric magnet.